Attending your dream university starts right here at CC

 - Apply to Casper College as a degree seeking student.

 - Have a cumulative GPA of 2.5 or better.

 - Attend a Radiography Information Session in November.

 - Submit the completed Radiography Program application for admission by January 5.

 - Include two letters of recommendation with the letter of application.

-- Send transcripts from college coursework to the Program Director.
+- Include transcripts from college coursework with the letter of application.

 - For info about applying to the program, read our Radiography program admissions guide